droberson/rtfm/glossary.md

 ## B

+- **Black Box Testing** - An engagement conducted with very little provided information; typically only the name of the target.

 ## C

 - **Clear Box Testing** - See *White Box Testing*.
 - **Crystal Box Testing** - See *White Box Testing*.

 ## D

+- **Double Blind Testing** - An engagement in which the attack is kept secret from most employees.
+TYpically used for assessing an organization's security posture including monitoring systems, IDS/IPS functionality, and incident response procedures.

 ## E